renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/skipping.md

 |      Secret      |           |
 |     License      |           |

-When a directory is given as an input, Trivy will recursively look for and test all files based on file patterns.
+When a directory is given as an input, Vul will recursively look for and test all files based on file patterns.
 The default file patterns are [here](../scanner/misconfiguration/custom/index.md).

 In addition to the default file patterns, the `--file-patterns` option takes regexp patterns to look for your files.